jakobharden/phd_dataset_compiler/README.md

 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Datasets - Test Series 5, Reference Tests on Air".
 Graz University of Technology. doi: 10.3217/bjkrj-pg829
 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Datasets - Test Series 6, Reference Tests on Water".
 Graz University of Technology. doi: 10.3217/hn7we-q7z09
 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Datasets - Test Series 7, Reference Tests on Aluminium Cylinder".
 Graz University of Technology. doi: 10.3217/azh6e-rvy75

+## Related software

+### Dataset Exporter, version 1.0:

+*Dataset Exporter* is implemented in the programming language of GNU Octave 6.2.0 and allows for exporting data contained in the datasets.
+The main features of that script collection cover the export of substructures to variables and the serialization to the CSV format, the JSON structure format and TeX code.
+It is also made publicly available under the MIT licence at the repository of Graz University of Technology.

+- Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Dataset Exporter (1.0)".
+Graz University of Technology. [doi: 10.3217/9adsn-8dv64](https://doi.org/10.3217/9adsn-8dv64)

+[!NOTE]
+*Dataset Exporter* is also available on **github**.
+[Dataset Exporter](https://github.com/jakobharden/phd_dataset_exporter)

+### Dataset Viewer, version 1.0:

+*Dataset Viewer* is implemented in the programming language of GNU Octave 6.2.0 and allows for plotting measurement data contained in the datasets.
+The main features of that script collection cover 2D plots, 3D plots and rendering MP4 video files from the measurement data contained in the datasets.
+It is also made publicly available under the MIT licence at the repository of Graz University of Technology.

+- Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Dataset Viewer (1.0)".
+Graz University of Technology. [doi: 10.3217/c1ccn-8m982](https://doi.org/10.3217/c1ccn-8m982)

+[!NOTE]
+*Dataset Viewer* is also available on **github**.
+[Dataset Viewer](https://github.com/jakobharden/phd_dataset_viewer)

 ## Revision and release history